Your support fuels our research to #EndALS! Donate Now

 There is no single diagnostic tool for ALS.
 The El Escorial criteria is commonly used to aid diagnosis, which requires the following:

-1. Evidence of lower motor neuron (LMN) degeneration by clinical, electrophysiological or neuropathologic examination.
+• Evidence of lower motor neuron (LMN) degeneration by clinical, electrophysiological or neuropathologic examination.

-2. Evidence of upper motor neuron (UMN) degeneration by clinical examination.
+• Evidence of upper motor neuron (UMN) degeneration by clinical examination.

-3. Progressive spread of symptoms or signs within a region or to other regions, as determined by history or examination.
+• Progressive spread of symptoms or signs within a region or to other regions, as determined by history or examination.

-Throughout the diagnostic process, people might receive a diagnosis of suspected, possible, probable or definite ALS.
+Throughout the diagnostic process, people may receive a diagnosis of suspected, possible, probable, or definite ALS.
 These designations depend on which parts of the body are affected by the disease.
 Without a definite diagnosis, people with possible or probable ALS nevertheless remain eligible to participate in a growing number of clinical trials evaluating emerging treatments for the disease.
 For a full list of ALS studies, visit our clinical trials page.

 Some of the procedures a person may undergo on their way to an ALS diagnosis may include: